joelswenddal/advisorGpaCalculator/README.md

 With this data, the app outputs a term GPA result that the student needs to achieve in the current semester to reach their overall target GPA.
 It also allows for grade replacement of D and F grades if a student is trying to replace a low grade in a prior semester.

+Note on rounding: Currently, the GPA results are rounded DOWN to the 2nd decimal digit (e.g. 2.679 would round down to 2.67 GPA).
+This is in line with the current practice at one institution.
+However, this policy should be checked when transfering this tool to any other context.

 Although this was made with a particular advising context in mind, there are many schools that calculate GPA in a similar manner, so small changes to the Javascript code should allow for it to be used in other university advising contexts.

 It should be noted that I designed this as an outside project at the same time that I was taking a Web Development at Oregon State University.
 My motivation was to practice my skills at directly manipulating DOM elements and event-driven programming.
 I was happy to be able to make something that would be useful to my colleagues while strengthing my front-end development skills.